EYE FLOATERS CHECK-UP

-What is floaters ?
+What are floaters ?

 Floaters are small, semitransparent particles which appear in front of your vision.
 They exist in different shapes, sizes, numbers and forms.
 They may look like spots, threadlike strands or cobwebs.
 Floaters will move as your eyes move and seem to dart away when you try to look at them directly.
 They may not be always visible but may be more noticeable under white or bright backgrounds.